MetaSeek-Sequencing-Data-Discovery/metaseek/README.md

 MetaSeek is a data discovery and analysis tool for genome sequencing data.
 Providing a rich front-end for exploration of metadata across a wide set of data repositories, use MetaSeek to find the right aggregation of sequences for your analysis, and then access the raw sequencing data.

+MetaSeek also provides an API for programmatic access.
+[See the API docs](https://github.com/ahoarfrost/metaseek/blob/master/APIdocs.md).

 To add sample data to the DB, unzip bootstrapData.zip into a folder named bootstrapData in the project root, and then run:

 `python bootstrap.py`